Factbox - Yemen risks: separatism, sea lanes, Qaeda, poverty, sectarianism

-DUBAI Houthi fighters and loyalists of Yemen's President Abd-Rabbu Mansour Hadi are locked in a power struggle that diplomats say risks drawing in neighboring Saudi Arabia and its main regional rival Iran.
+DUBAI Houthi fighters and loyalists of Yemen's President Abd-Rabbu Mansour Hadi are locked in a power struggle that diplomats say risks drawing in neighbouring Saudi Arabia and its main regional rival Iran.

 The duel between the northern-based Shi'ite Muslim militia and the mostly Sunni southern backers of the president threatens to erode what remains of a Yemeni state weakened by years of corruption, poor governance and a series of conflicts.